-Getting permission to use copyrighted works is, in theory, a very simple process: you find out who owns the copyright and you contact them and ask for permission.
-In practice, though, it’s not always that easy.
+Getting permission to use copyrighted works is a simple two-step process, in theory.
+You find who owns the copyright and you contact them to ask.

 For cases where the copyright owner/publisher is hard to identify, things can get complicated.
 There is no one way to sort this out.
 It depends on what clues you have from the work in hand.
 Basically, it becomes a little research project of its own.
 The Library can help with this.
 Also, the U.S. Copyright Office will research copyright ownership for a fee.